 The face fabric is matte-finished nylon with a durable water repellent (DWR) coating, which has held its own even in a downpour, with very little wetting out.
 The hood did soak through a bit, but given its synthetic insulation, it still remained lofty and warm—I actually didn’t realize it was wet until I got home and took the jacket off.
 I’ve also worn the Thorium during a sleet and freezing rain storm and watched as ice flakes coated the hood and shoulders, brushing them off as they accumulated with no noticeable absorption into the nylon.
 And as far as wind protection goes, no gusts have seeped through the jacket’s baffles.
 On an especially bitter and blustery day in Whistler (around -5 degrees Fahrenheit with the wind chill), I donned the Thorium AR, lifted the hood, hid my chin behind the tall collar, and cinched the hem around my waist.
 The only part of my body that felt the biting cold was my exposed cheeks.

 My women’s size small Thorium weighed in at 15.4 ounces, which is just above Arc’teryx’s advertised weight of 14.8 ounces.
 Though not ultralight by any means—my Feathered Friends Eos Down Jacket easily undercuts it at 9 ounces—the Thorium is reasonably light given that it doubles as an outer layer, and I haven’t once hesitated to throw it in my ski pack.
 In terms of packability, the Thorium AR stuffs down surprisingly well, particularly for a jacket that contains synthetic insulation.
-I also really appreciated the stuff sack that stows nicely in the interior chest pocket, which allowed me to pack the jacket down to about a liter and a half (slightly smaller than the Cerium SV but noticeably larger than the Cerium LT).
-In all, the Eos or Cerium LT are better options for the fast-and-light crowd, but I feel the noticeable increases in durability and weather resistance are worth the extra ounces.
+I also really appreciated the stuff sack that stows nicely in the interior chest pocket, which allowed me to pack the jacket down to about a liter and a half.
+To be sure, the Eos or Cerium LT are better options for the fast-and-light crowd, but I feel the noticeable increases in durability and weather resistance are worth the extra ounces.

 Pockets and Zippers